Updated: Nov 7, 2019

 Did you find this blog post useful?
 Do you have anything to add?
 If so, please leave a comment.
-And please share it with your friends, using one of the buttons below.
+And please share it with your friends.

 To manage the actions arising from your paperwork, use a good todo list manager like TaskAngel.
 You can try it for free at taskangel.com.